+6.7.
 Do you recommend that intermediaries run a separate grant competition just for Social Innovation Fund subgrantees?

-The match, competitive subgrant selection, accounting and reporting requirements placed on Social Innovation Fund funds are unique and substantial.
-Social Innovation Fund intermediaries may find it advantageous to run a specific grant cycle for the purpose of making Social Innovation Fund subgrants.
+Because the match, competitive subgrant selection, accounting and reporting requirements placed on Social Innovation Fund funds are unique and substantial, intermediaries may find it advantageous to run a separate competition solely for the purpose of making Social Innovation Fund subgrants.

+6.8.
 Can we run two separate Social Innovation Fund subgrant competitions?

-More than one competitive subgrant selection process could be held by a Social Innovation Fund grantee.
-In their narrative, applicants should clearly justify the rationale for having more than one competition.
+Yes, but in your application narrative, you should clearly justify the rationale for having more than one competition.

+6.9.
 Does a subgrant have to be a combination of Federal and matching funds?
 For example, would a \$200,000 subgrant have to be comprised of \$100,000 in Federal funds and \$100,000 in matching funds?